Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion

 which are valid to order $\mathcal{O}(\Delta^3/{k^0}^3)$.

-A glance at the above expressions shows that the scattering amplitudes for $N\pi\to N\pi$ processes are written in terms of the $SU(3)$ invariants $F$, $D$, and $\mathcal{C}$ \cite{jm255,jm259}, a totally expected and consistent result because $F$ and $D$ come along $BB\pi$ vertices, where $g_A=D+F$ is the axial coupling for neutron beta decay, whereas $\mathcal{C}$ comes along $TB\pi$ vertices.
+A glance at the above expressions shows that the scattering amplitudes for $N\pi\to N\pi$ processes are written in terms of the $SU(3)$ invariants $F$, $D$, and $\mathcal{C}$ \cite{jm255,jm259}, a totally expected and consistent result because $F$ and $D$ come along $BB\pi$ vertices, where $g_A=D+F$ is the axial coupling for neutron beta decay in the limit of exact $SU(3)$ symmetry, whereas $\mathcal{C}$ comes along $TB\pi$ vertices.
 Also, in the limit $\Delta\to 0$ the coefficients of the $\mathcal{C}^2$ terms do not vanish.

-As for the $\mathcal{A}_\mathrm{tree}^{(1/2)}$ and $\mathcal{A}_\mathrm{tree}^{(3/2)}$ amplitudes, they are found to be
+As for the $\mathcal{A}_\mathrm{LO}^{(3/2)}$ and $\mathcal{A}_\mathrm{LO}^{(1/2)}$ amplitudes, they are found to be

 and

 or equivalently,

 and